-LALITHA POON VASAMY

-Address:
+Address: \

-11 0 66 7 7 7

-City/Town/Village: Province: Postal Code:
+City/Town/Village: Province: Postal Code: Telephone: Email:

-Telephone: Email:

-A.THUIT.

-( ) ( ( ) ( ) ( ) ( ) ( )

-vho will be speaking.
-The names that

-There can be a maximum of two speak who will be speaking.
-The names that Deputant One: are listed here will be included on the
+There can be a maximum of two speakers for each deputation.
+Please list the name(s) of the individual(s) who will be speaking.
+The names that are listed here will be included on the Council Meeting Agenda.

-who will be speaking.
-The names that Deputant One: are listed here will be included on the
+LALITHA POONASAMY Deputant Two: